 Your most obvious choice is to adopt a hairless cat.
-(Let it be known, though, that hairless cat breeds still require grooming: Instead of brushing away cat fur, you’ll need to bathe your cat weekly to remove oils from their skin.)
+(Let it be known, though, that hairless cat breeds still require grooming: Instead of brushing away cat fur, you’ll need to sponge-bathe or wipe down your cat weekly to remove oils from their skin.)

-Though mostly a hairless breed, some Sphynx have a fine down or patches of peach fuzz on their body.
+Though mostly a hairless breed, some Sphynx cats have a fine down or patches of peach fuzz on their body.
 The Sphynx is a sturdy, medium-boned, athletic, and muscular cat that loves to be the center of attention.
 These extremely outgoing cats are more than just their unique coat—and even though their lack of fur might be what draws you in, you should be prepared to groom and take care of the rest of their needs.

 If you prefer a cat with fur but still want to avoid those errant hairs, consider a rex cat.
 Rex cats have unique curly coats that do not typically shed.

-The majority of the Devon Rex’s coat is soft, wavy down hair, which is caused by a natural mutation.
+The majority of the Devon Rex cat’s coat is soft, wavy down hair, which is caused by a natural mutation.
 Their coat rarely sheds, though you may wish to wipe down the fur from time to time.
 This small breed sports oversized ears on an elfin face.
-The Devon Rex is known as the “pixie” of the cat world with her impish looks and mischievous personality.
+The Devon Rex cat is known as the “pixie” of the cat world with their impish looks and mischievous personality.
 But don’t worry, they’re also affectionate and people-oriented cats that will find a way onto your lap.

-Although the American Wirehair is not a rex, his wiry coat (hence the name) is soft to the touch and springs back into place when stroked.
+Although the American Wirehair is not a rex, their wiry coat (hence the name) is soft to the touch and springs back into place when stroked.
 Their coat’s coarseness will vary depending on their parents, and can range from smooth to quite rough.
 The wiry texture captures loose hairs, making them less likely to shed.
 This breed is adaptable, affectionate, independent, and playful.
 They resemble American Shorthairs and share many of the same traits.

-In contrast to the cat’s long physical features, the Siamese coat is very short, glossy, and sleek, and lies close to the body with a very fine texture.
+In contrast to the cat’s long physical features, the Siamese cat’s coat is very short, glossy, and sleek, and lies close to the body with a very fine texture.
 They are known for their colorpoint coat pattern, with point colors coming in seal, chocolate, blue, or lilac.
 The Siamese cat is very talkative, and will whine and pout if not given enough attention.
 Fans love how vocal and entertaining the Siamese cat can be—but if you want a quiet cat, this is not the one for you.

 Now you know that there are multiple categories of cats that don’t shed!
 Let’s hope you can say goodbye to those floaters in your coffee mug…